agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - Does the approach of storing duplicate node sizes in a linked list benefit performance by trimming the tree?
   - **Absolutely.
 In fact, if you wish to make no compromises in terms of performance then simply add the linked list pointer to the traditional node.
 However, if you want a more space efficient approach use an explicit stack to track lineage of the tree, and store duplicates in a linked list pointer.**
 - When we abandon the parent field of the tree node in exchange for the linked list field, do we sacrifice performance?
   - **If we use the CLRS algorithm to fix the tree with a bottom up approach, we do not lose much speed.
 However when we fix the tree with a top-down approach, we will lose some time even though we have eliminated the need for a parent field.
-This seems to be because we do extra work whenever we fix the tree on the way down, and our bottom up approach may not perform the worst case number of fixups on every execution.**
+This seems to be because we do extra work whenever we fix the tree on the way down, and our bottom up approach may not perform the worst case number of fix-ups on every execution.**
 - Does a top-down approach to fixing a Red Black Tree reduce the number of O(lgN) operations enough to make a difference in performance?
   - **Yes.
 The difference is that the top-down algorithm is slower than the bottom up algorithm.
 Perhaps the added logic of handling duplicates and needing to rewire pointers slows down this implementation of an allocator initially intended for no duplicates and transplanting removed nodes by copying data from the replacement node to the one being removed.
-We may also perform more fixups while going down the tree that involve expensive operations such as rotations than we would in a bottom up approach.
-In these real world tests, the bottom up algorithm must not perform the worst case number of fixups as frequently as the top-down algorithm.**
+We may also perform more fix-ups while going down the tree that involve expensive operations such as rotations than we would in a bottom up approach.
+In these real world tests, the bottom up algorithm must not perform the worst case number of fix-ups as frequently as the top-down algorithm.**

+Finally, let us consider if the Red Black Tree allocators are worth all the trouble in the first place.
+The implementation was a challenge and it is true that their utilization may suffer due to the extra size of the nodes.
+However, as the runtime information suggests we are guaranteed tight bounds on our time complexity.
+The `list_segregated` allocator can become less consistent in terms of speed when the number of free nodes grows greatly.
+Any tree based allocator does not suffer this variability.
+Perhaps a decision to use either of these designs could boil down to profiling your needs.

+If you knew you would requesting a large number of uniquely sized blocks of memory from the heap, then freeing them over a long period of time a tree allocator would be helpful.
+It is resistant to the growth of any workload and will at worst cost some memory utilization.
+For large projects with long lifetimes this may be an appealing option.

+The list based allocators are best for smaller scale programs or projects in which you have a good idea of the lifetime and scope of all memory you will need.
+With a medium to large number of heap requests and a need for memory efficiency you cannot go wrong with the `list_segregated` allocator.

 For further exploration, I would be interested in finding real world programs with more diverse heap calls, such as `realloc()`.
 The current real world tests were mostly calls to `malloc()` and `free()`, keeping our tree small.